 Includes reports on income, consumer prices, and consumer spending.

 Columbus is open for business, and open for your company to grow and prosper.
-The Economic Development page provides information on site selection, Columbus MSA demographics, business services, and maps of tax increment financing districts and neighborhood commercial revitalization program areas.
+The Economic Development page provides facts and figures about Columbus, business services, and maps of neighborhood commercial revitalization program areas.

 The Columbus Region (columbusregion.com)